 You are here

-In honor of National Equal Pay Day, the National Women’s Business Council released the following statement:
+In honor of Independence Day, the National Women’s Business Council (NWBC) released the following statement:

 A new development to advance women business owners was unveiled during this year’s Women’s Business Enterprise National Council (WBENC) conference.
 This groundbreaking initiative will highlight products made by women-owned companies and more importantly alert shopping consumers with a visible women-owned logo marked on product packaging.
 The initiative and logo were created out of a WBENC, WEConnect International and Walmart collaboration.
 The National Women’s Business Council released the following statement in support of the new women-owned retail logo: